Domestic Violence: We Can Live Without It: Rights and Options Available Under the Law

 Victims and their attorneys are encouraged to reach out to the Family Justice Center (“FJC”) for resources in monitoring the corresponding criminal case.
 The district attorney assigned to prosecute the case as well as many other resources can be accessed at the center.

-In Knoxville, the General Sessions Court has jurisdiction over the criminal side of domestic violence cases.23 If a criminal warrant is received, the defendant will be required to appear in General Sessions Court to answer the charges brought against him or her.
+In Knox County, the General Sessions Court has jurisdiction over the criminal side of domestic violence cases.23 If a criminal warrant is received, the defendant will be required to appear in General Sessions Court to answer the charges brought against him or her.
 Most domestic violence charges are for the following crimes: domestic assault,24 assault,25 aggravated assault (assault with a weapon, assault from which serious bodily injury results, assault involving strangulation, or assault that violates an existing restraining order or order of protection),26 reckless endangerment,27 kidnaping,28 stalking,29 harassment,30 rape,31 and/or vandalism.32

 When an Arrest is Made